Glasgow: East End

 East of Glasgow Cross is St Andrew's in the Square, the oldest post-Reformation church in Scotland, built in 1739–1757 and displaying a Presbyterian grandeur befitting the church of the city's wealthy tobacco merchants.
-Also close by is the more modest Episcopalian St Andrew's-by-the-Green, the oldest Episcopal church in Scotland.
+Close by is the more modest Episcopalian St Andrew's-by-the-Green, the oldest Episcopal church in Scotland.
 The Episcopalian St Andrew's was also known as the "Whistlin' Kirk" due to it being the first church after the Reformation to own an organ.
 Overlooking Glasgow Green is the façade of Templeton On The Green, featuring vibrant polychromatic brickwork intended to evoke the Doge's Palace in Venice.

 The extensive Tollcross Park was originally developed from the estate of James Dunlop, the owner of a local steelworks.
 His large baronial mansion was built in 1848 by David Bryce, which later housed the city's Children's Museum until the 1980s.
 Today, the mansion is a sheltered housing complex.
 The new Scottish National Indoor Sports Arena, a modern replacement for the Kelvin Hall, is in Dalmarnock.
 The area was the site of the Athletes' Village for the 2014 Commonwealth Games, located adjacent to the new indoor sports arena.

 The East End Healthy Living Centre (EEHLC) was established in mid-2005 at Crownpoint Road with Lottery Funding and City grants to serve community needs in the area.
 Now called the Glasgow Club Crownpoint Sports Complex, the centre provides service such as sports facilities, health advice, stress management, leisure and vocational classes.
 To the north of the East End lie the two large gasometers of Provan Gas Works, which stand overlooking Alexandra Park and a major interchange between the M8 and M80 motorways.